Risk-averse Fair Multi-class Classification: Risk-averse classification and fairness

 \section{Risk-averse classification and fairness}

 The issue of fairness has attracted significant attention in the machine learning community recently, highlighting concerns about biased outcomes in automated decision-making.
 These algorithms, used in areas such as job recruitment, credit risk assessment and others, might carry on or even aggravate social biases if not carefully designed.
-As a result, researchers and practitioners are increasingly focused on ensuring these technologies being both accurate and equitable, aligning them with principles of fairness and social justice.
+As a result, researchers and practitioners are increasingly focused on ensuring these technologies being both accurate and fair.
+Current work regarding fairness machine learning presents three different approaches: pre-processing the data before learning \cite{feldman2015certifying, kamiran2012data, zemel2013learning}, forcing fairness through the learning process or within the learning model \cite{rychener2022metrizing, roh2020fairbatch, donini2018empirical, fish2016confidence}, and post-processing the results after learning \cite{chzhen2020fair, pleiss2017fairness}.